 Please, let’s try to understand all sides of any issue, even if we still ultimately disagree.
 Let’s try to be compassionate and and empathetic, or at least sympathetic, with our “respectful opposition”.
 (It’s still okay to detest fascism and racism of all brands.)
 Most of the time these issues are not mutually exclusive, even if they are being framed that way.
 This is particularly true in this case.

 I’ve struggled with my decision to write and post this commentary since this became a matter of national public discourse.
 I’ve taken special care to measure my words and temper my use of rhetoric; however, I can’t ignore the fact that we appear to be heading down the same path as have other nations in the past, albeit at a slower pace.
-In the end, I’d rather lose “friends” than betray my conscience.
+In the end, I’d rather lose “friends” than betray my conscience by holding my tongue and silencing my heart.
 “The only thing necessary for the triumph of evil is for good [people] to do nothing.”

 Full debate, especially with those who disagree with me, is welcome if polite and respectful; abusive and personal attacks are not.
 Please focus on ideas, issues and actions, not the individuals involved with the discussion.